netcrop/lwrap/README.md

   The same filter applys for the last byte before each line
 break.
 This time the array element will use another pointer
-to execute a function all.
+to execute a function call.

+  It seems we introduced a lot of overhead by doing many
+function calls.
+But the benefits of decreased if-else cluster
+and minimal function size overcome some hundrad millisecounds
+in decreased speed efficiency.

 <img src="misc/functions.png" height="282" width="282">